NullVoxPopuli/react-state-helpers/README.md

 @wrapStateHelpers
 export default class Example extends Component {
-  // Set the default state without a constructor state = { someKey: '', someNumber: 2 }

   render() {
     // mut is a part of the props that wrapStateHelpers brings in.